-1. Add an IPv4 ACL ID (see Add an IPv4 ACL on page 371).

-The differences between a basic IPv4 ACL and an extended IPv4 ACL are as follows:

-- Numbered ACL from 1 to 99.
-Creates a basic IPv4 ACL, which allows you to permit or deny traffic from a source IP address. - Numbered ACL from 100 to 199.
+- 1. Add an IPv4 ACL ID (see Configure a basic or extended IPv4 ACL on page 321). - The differences between a basic IPv4 ACL and an extended IPv4 ACL are as follows: - Numbered ACL from 1 to 99.
+Creates a basic IPv4 ACL, which allows you to permit or deny traffic from a source IP address.

+- Numbered ACL from 100 to 199.
 Creates an extended IPv4 ACL, which allows you to permit or deny specific types of Layer 3 or Layer 4 traffic from a source IP address to a destination IP address.
 This type of ACL provides more granularity and filtering capabilities than the basic IP ACL. - Named IP ACL.
 Create an extended IPv4 ACL with a name string that is up to 31 alphanumeric characters in length.
 The name must start with an alphabetic character. - 2.
-Create an IPv4 rule (see Configure rules for a basic IPv4 ACL on page 374 or Configure rules for an extended IPv4 ACL on page 378). - 3.
-Associate the IPv4 ACL with one or more interfaces (see Configure IP ACL interface bindings on page 397).
+Create an IPv4 rule (see Configure rules for a basic IPv4 ACL on page 325 or Configure rules for an extended IPv4 ACL on page 330). - 3.
+Associate the IPv4 ACL with one or more interfaces (see Configure IP ACL interface bindings on page 347).

-You can view or delete IPv4 ACL configurations in the IP ACL Binding table (see View or delete IP ACL bindings in the IP ACL binding table on page 399.
+You can view or delete IPv4 ACL configurations in the IP ACL Binding table (see View or delete IP ACL bindings in the IP ACL binding table on page 349.